McDonald’s is a global force to be reckoned…

-You need to do research and make sure you are spending most your assets on a channel that your customers engage with.
+You need to do research and make sure you are spending most of your assets on a channel that your customers engage with.

 This is especially important for certain industries where new marketing practices such as digital marketing make almost no sense.
-The combination of hype, promises of fantastic ROI and the allure of low initial costs might make your budget digital-heavy when it will reap absolutely no benefits for your business.
+The combination of hype, promises of fantastic ROI, and the allure of low initial costs might make your budget digital-heavy when it will reap absolutely no benefits for your business.

 Be ready to speak up in such situations (when the budget is handed to you).

 We live in an age of “marketing experts” who haven’t worked a day in actual marketing and who were never asked to present the results to a room of executives.
-They pick up on the latest new craze and they add another layer to the, eventually, multilayered fable of something that simply does not work in the way that they would want you to believe.
+They pick up on the latest new craze and they add another layer to the, eventually, the multilayered fable of something that simply does not work in the way that they would want you to believe.

 Take, for example, account-based marketing.
 It is a perfectly sound practice, but for a very limited number of companies.
 It makes sense in very particular cases and it is something that takes significant assets and expertise to pull off the right way.

 For the past couple of years, the aforementioned “marketing experts” were falling over each other trying to convince the owner of a local restaurant that they should be doing ABM (hint: they shouldn’t).